-When the water crisis of Flint, Mich., hit national headlines in 2015, U.S. water quality became a topic of national conversation.
+When the water crisis of Flint, Michigan, hit national headlines a few years ago, U.S. water quality became a topic of national conversation.
 But as recent research shows, Michigan isn’t the only state dealing with dangerous water.

 We’ve gathered the top 10 states with the worst public water ratings across the country, ranked by the total number of people served with unsafe and hazardous water.
 If your state is on the list, don’t worry — at the end of the article, we go into methods that you can use to test and improve the quality of your water.

 States With the Worst Tap Water